paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 }
 ```

 Otherwise your responsibility is to call `Dispose`.
-Remember exceptions.

 ```c#
 Agnostic agnostic;